chevere/docs/architecture/development/workspace.md

 ## Coding Standards Formatting

-The [coding standard](../coding/coding-standard.md) is automatically implemented by extension [php cs fixer](https://marketplace.visualstudio.com/items?itemName=junstyle.php-cs-fixer), which allows to register PHP CS Fixer as formatter.
+The [coding standard](../coding/coding-standard.md) is automatically implemented on save.

-> 🧙🏾 Formatting can be configured on save and or typing

 ## Testing